coinexchain/dex-api-java/docs/DistributionApi.md

 <a name="setWithdrawAddress"></a>
 # **setWithdrawAddress**
-> BroadcastTxCommitResult setWithdrawAddress(delegatorAddr, body)
+> BroadcastTxCommitResult setWithdrawAddress(delegatorAddr, withdrawRequestBody)

 Replace the rewards withdrawal address

-Replace the delegations&#x27; rewards withdrawal address for a new one.
+Replace the delegations&#39; rewards withdrawal address for a new one.

 ### Example
 ```java